 Everything You Need To Know About First Aid and CPR

 Every year, more and more Australians enrol in first aid and CPR courses, learning the skills they need to address injuries and potentially save lives.
-CK First Aid offers courses in first aid and CPR in Melbourne CBD, and we see countless people achieve nationally-recognised qualifications through our programs.
+CK First Aid offers courses in first aid and CPR in Melbourne CBD, and we see countless people achieve nationally recognised qualifications through our programs with Training and assessment delivered on behalf of Allens Training Pty Ltd RTO 90909.
 Here are a few things you might want to know about first aid and CPR in general before enrolling into one of our comprehensive courses.

 The History Of First Aid And CPR